 That doesn’t mean, of course, that the user’s shopping path is set in stone from that moment on.
 After all, it’s quite possible for people to look for relaxing teas in the morning after a sleepless night!

-With every new user behavior and signal, the algorithm enriches the user’s profile with more information, increasing the relevancy of their search by serving up personalized content.
+With every new user behavior and web search, the algorithm enriches the user’s profile with more information, increasing the relevancy of their search by serving up personalized recommendations.

 Query Auto-completion And Auto-correct